PoiPon00/Bootcamp-Projects/Projekt ML Medical Insurance/README.md

        git clone git@github.com:PoiPon00/bootcamp-projects.git

-3. From where you cloned the repository navigate to path "Projekt ML Medical Insurance/mercury" in Anaconda Prompt.
+3. Navigate to path "Projekt DL Cats vs Dogs/mercury" in Anaconda Prompt from where you cloned the repository.

 4. Start Mercury by runing this command in Anaconda Prompt.